decred/dcrwallet/README.md

 Wallet clients can use one of two RPC servers:

-  1. A legacy JSON-RPC server mostly compatible with Bitcoin Core
+  1. A legacy JSON-RPC server inspired by the Bitcoin Core rpc server

      The JSON-RPC server exists to ease the migration of wallet applications from Core, but complete compatibility is not guaranteed.
 Some portions of the API (and especially accounts) have to work differently due to other design decisions (mostly due to BIP0044).
 However, if you find a compatibility issue and feel that it could be reasonably supported, please report an issue.
-This server is enabled by default.
+This server is enabled by default as long as a username and password are provided.

-  2. An experimental gRPC server
+  2. A gRPC server

-     The gRPC server uses a new API built for dcrwallet, but the API is not stabilized and the server is feature gated behind a config option (`--experimentalrpclisten`).
+     The gRPC server uses a new API built for dcrwallet, but the API is not stabilized.
+This server is enabled by default and may be disabled with the config option `--nogrpc`.
 If you don't mind applications breaking due to API changes, don't want to deal with issues of the legacy API, or need notifications for changes to the wallet, this is the RPC server to use.
 The gRPC server is documented [here](./rpc/documentation/README.md).

 ## Installation and updating